optimald/pentara-app/docs/ROADMAP.md

 ## Phase 1: Core Onboarding & Council Formation (Weeks 1-4)

 ### Pentara Onboarding Interview and Council Formation
-**Purpose**: To create a personalized user manual and SWOT, then form a tailored council with dynamic archetype selection/swaps.
+**Purpose**: To create a personalized user manual and SWOT, then form a tailored council with dynamic archetype selection/swaps, culminating in a Warrior Name Ritual.

 #### Interview Questions (10-15 Minutes)
 - **Strengths**: What are you naturally great at in your work or personal life? (e.g., creativity, leadership)